 Transferring knowledge in the digital age

+The insurance industry world-wide is set to undergo a significant talent shift, with many existing positions filled by managers and executives with decades of knowledge set to fall vacant in the coming years.
 As many knowledgeable professionals plan to retire out of the industry, we expect the industry might see up to a 40% shortfall of suitable talent.

 So, why is this shortfall growing?
 Simply put, insurance is not trendy or attractive to new recruits.
 Carriers are unable to draw in new, motivated and ambitious talent who are hungry to learn.